d-hung-nguyen/my-ui-thing/content/5.forms/veecheckbox-native.md

 ## Why?

 You may be wondering why this is here.
-I ran into an issue the other way with how the checkbox from Radix Vue was working with an array of values.
+I ran into an issue the other day with how the checkbox from Radix Vue was working with an array of values.

-Sadly, I couldn't find a way to make it work with an array of values.
-So I decided to create a native checkbox that works with an array of values.
+This has been fixed with the `CheckboxGroup` component in Reka UI but I am keeping this here anyways 🙂

 ## Usage